 7. Remuneration and Fees

-Our remuneration will be as brokerage (also referred to as ‘commission’), which is a percentage of the insurance premium paid by you and allowed by the insurer with whom the insurance is placed.
+Our remuneration will be as brokerage (also referred to as ‘commission’), which is a percentage of the insurance premium paid by you and allowed by the insurer with whom the insurance is placed, or a fee agreed with and directly paid by you, or a combination of the two.
 We may be entitled to retain all brokerage and fees irrespective of any cancellation or other mid-term adjustment.
 If your insurance is placed under a Binding Authority and, our commission, as a percentage of the premium, is greater than the commission percentage usually granted by this insurer it is in recognition of the additional costs incurred by us in the administration of the Binding Authority and the preparation of documentation.
 The rate of commission we receive from insurers can vary and we will always use our reasonable endeavours to avoid a conflict of interest.
 Should we consider, however, that a conflict has arisen then we shall not proceed unless the circumstances are advised to you and we are satisfied that your interests have been protected.
 Our commission will be all that you will be required to pay but in the event that we have to make any additional charges, details of such charges will be advised to you and agreed with you, before they are incurred.
 You are entitled, at any time, to request information regarding any commission which we may have received as a result of placing your insurance business.
 Where we arrange premium finance on your behalf we may be remunerated for our assistance in putting this financing in place.
 We can provide details of our remuneration on request.
 Our preferred provider of premium finance is Premium Credit Limited with whom we have an agreement to offer their product only to our clients.
 Whilst we may recommend a provider to you, you remain free to make your own choice of premium finance provider.

 8. Client Money